The year 2016 promises and we have many changes in the rankings this

 Guarana Antartica, you are contributing to these three fortune.
 They are

-also owners of Lojas Americanas, Americanas.com, Submarino.com, Burger King in Brazil and recently acquired together with Warren Buffet the Heinz ketchup
+Lojas Americanas, Americanas.com, Submarino.com, Burger King in Brazil and recently acquired together with Warren Buffet the

 (catsup the most consumed in the world).
 Since the fall of Batista ,